-ure:my general reputation, not only with "give as prospered"-not possible to do: Barret, but with the BEST male member, more, (I Cor.
-16:12) of Cleburne church.
-But NOW the issue is THE TEACHING AND PRACTICE OF CLEBURNE CHURCH."
+ure my general reputation, not only with "give as prospered"-not possible to do Barret, but with the BEST male member, more, (I Cor.
+16:1-2) Barret, but with the BEST male member. of Cleburne church.
+But NOW the issue is "THE TEACHING AND PRACTICE OF CLEBURNE CHURCH."